PlayProCode/PlayJava/README.md

 ## Projects :

-duaDbProject -> () for intigrating two different database in one project
+mousePointerMovement -> () for movement of mouse poiner based on java code duaDbProject -> () for intigrating two different database in one project
 transactionPractice -> () for transaction practice in spring